SAEON/croco_tools/readme_version_croco_tools.txt

 - Coupling_tools/: Scripts for building and running coupled configurations (with atmosphere and/or wave models)

-- croco_pytools/: Preprocessing Python scripts for preparing the grid, forcing, initialization files
+- croco_pytools/ : Preprocessing Python scripts for preparing the grid, forcing, initialization files

-- croco_pyvzu/
+- croco_pyvisu/ : A new portable visualization gui (as croco_gui) but in Python

 - Diagnostic_tools/ : A few Matlab scripts for animations and basic statistical analysis

 - Forecast_tools/ : Scripts for the generation of an operational oceanic forecast system